hkamran/Hoosnes/README.md

 This emulator uses WebGL for rendering, and WebRTC for netplay.
 Wanted to also use Web assembly but I don't think I will have time to implement it.
 This emulator can really only run some test roms, Dr. Mario, and Tetris.
+Note this  is not 100% correct emulation.

 ## Credits